BDA-KTS/claim_similarity_retrieval/README.md

 ### How to Use :To utilize this tutorial effectively, follow these steps
 1. Run the method using : **python claim_similarity_MH.py**
+   Markup :  Common text
-2. Method should ask for user input.
+3. Method should ask for user input.
     a) input the sentence similar to which you want to search a claim

     b) Input the number of top similar claims